-Slowly more and more people appeared as we reached the stop; people who had been there for hours and others who were struggling in behind us.
-With a brief stop, we started into the crater itself.
+Slowly more and more people appeared as we reached the stop; people who had been there for hours and others who were straggling in behind us.
+With a brief stop we started into the crater itself.
 Passing the sign which banned visitors from entering we joined the stream of people who picked their way down the rubble littered slopes.

 Soon light flowed over the edge of the basin, streaming into Kawah Ijen bit by bit.
 The dark world that was only highlighted by the tiny spots from head torches was suddenly revealed in a matter of minutes.
 The enormity of the crater was unbelievable.
 Although Cahyo had told us the facts, they didn’t translate in our minds until we were able to see it for ourselves.
 The edges reached for the sky and like a giant’s bowl the base seemed to stretch for miles.
 The vastness of 950x600m became clear as we stood in awe of the massiveness that surrounded us.